Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Preprocessing Stage for QAOA-Warm

-\begin{enumerate}[wide, labelindent=0pt] \item {\bf Solving BM-MC$_k$.} We use the Burer-Monteiro algorithm in $k$ dimensions for $k=2,3$, for finding approximate solutions to \mc.
-In each dimension, we begin with $n$ points chosen uniformly at random on the $\mathbb{R}^k$ sphere where $n$ is the number of vertices of the graph instance.
-We represent these points in polar coordinates (for $k=2$) or spherical coordinates (for $k=3$); that is, we keep track of the polar ($\theta$) angles (for $k=2,3$) and azimuthal ($\phi$) angles (for $k=3$) of each point (the radius of each of the $n$ points is always one so we do not need to track the radii of the points).
-We next perform stochastic coordinate ascent\footnote{\emph{Stochastic coordinate ascent} works well in practice in finding a local optimum, see e.g., \cite{MMMO17}.
-Nevertheless, for guaranteed convergence one can use other methods such as (fast) Riemannian Trust-Region methods.} by making small random perturbations to these angles (thus maintaining feasibility) and update our solution if the objective increases.
-We repeat this entire process several times and take the best solution we find.
-Let $\mathbf{x}^*: V \rightarrow S^k$ be a solution to $\text{BM-MC}_k$, i.e.,\, a Burer-Monteiro relaxation of Max-Cut in the $k$-dimensional space.
+We use the Burer-Monteiro algorithm in $k$ dimensions for $k=2,3$, for finding approximate solutions to \mc.
+In each dimension, we begin with $n$ points chosen uniformly at random on the unit circle (for $k=2$) or unit sphere (for $k=3$).
+We represent these points in polar coordinates (for $k=2$) or spherical coordinates (for $k=3$); that is, we keep track of the polar ($\theta$) angles (for $k=2,3$) and azimuthal ($\phi$) angles (for $k=3$) of each point.
+To find locally optimal solutions, we perform stochastic coordinate ascent\footnote{\emph{Stochastic coordinate ascent} works well in practice in finding a local optimum, see e.g., \cite{MMMO17}.
+Nevertheless, for guaranteed convergence one can use other methods such as (fast) Riemannian Trust-Region methods.} by making small random perturbations to these angles (thus maintaining feasibility) and update our solution if the objective increases; see Appendix \ref{sec:appendixAlgos} for more detail.
+We find 5 local optima and take the best solution.
+Let $\mathbf{x}^*: V \rightarrow S^k$ be a solution to $\text{BM-MC}_k$, i.e.,\, a Burer-Monteiro relaxation of \fe{\mc{}} in the $k$-dimensional space.